jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Delete customer _DELETE_.md

 ## Jig (screen)

-- Use a list jig type to configure a list of customers.&#x20;
+- Use a list jig type to configure a list of customers.
-- Since the data is already synced to the local Sqlite data provider, the jigs datasource is configured using the local provider with a query to provide the data for use in the list.&#x20;
+- Since the data is already synced to the local Sqlite data provider, the jigs datasource is configured using the local provider with a query to provide the data for use in the list.
-- Expressions are used to reference the exact data property required in each component.&#x20;
+- Expressions are used to reference the exact data property required in each component.
 - A `swipeable: left` event is configured for the delete with an `execute-entity` action that calls the delete function and uses the custId to identify the record to delete.

 :::CodeblockTabs